priya160702/Marvel-vs-DC-Box-Office-Insights/README.md

 This project demonstrates how SQL and Power BI can transform an entertainment dataset into meaningful, business-ready insights.
 Beyond fandom, it highlights how data analytics helps measure performance, track trends, and support strategic decision-making.

-Whether it’s superheroes on the big screen or brands in competitive markets, data tells a story—and when visualized well, it can be just as compelling as any blockbuster.
+Whether it’s superheroes on the big screen or brands in competitive markets, data tells a story.
+And when that data is visualized well, it can be just as compelling as any blockbuster.

 ### Tech Stack: SQL | Power BI | Data Cleaning | Data Visualization | Business Analytics